Dominic Adiyiah: Ghana

 Adiyiah earned his first call-up with the Black Stars on 3 November 2009, shortly after the U-20 triumph, for a World Cup qualification match against Mali, to be played on 15 November.
 However, he was left as an unused substitute.
 He did make his senior debut three days later though, in a friendly against Angola.
 In January 2010, he was part of the Ghanaian team that reached the final at the African Nations Cup.
 Despite making only two substitute appearances, he showed glimpses of a player for the future.

 In June of the same year, Adiyiah was called up to take part in the upcoming World Cup, to be played in South Africa.
 He made his debut in the competition during the last match of the group stage against Germany, coming off the bench for the final minutes.
 After being left as an unused substitute in the round of 16, he was sent on in the quarter-finals against Uruguay.
-In the very last minute of extra time, Adiyiah's header was saved on the line by Uruguyan striker Luis Suárez, who palmed the ball away with both his hands, resulting in a penalty kick for Ghana and Suarez being sent off.
+In the very last minute of extra time, Adiyiah's header was saved on the line by Uruguayan striker Luis Suárez, who palmed the ball away with both his hands, resulting in a penalty kick for Ghana and Suarez being sent off.
 However, Asamoah Gyan smashed the penalty against the bar and the game went to the shootout.
 Adiyiah took the fourth penalty with his team trailing 2–3, but had his shot saved; Sebastián Abreu seized the chance by subsequently scoring the deciding penalty for Uruguay.